Flowchart Symbols Guide: Shapes, Meanings & Examples (2026)

 Connector (small circle): a labeled circle that links one part of a flowchart to another without drawing a long arrow across the entire diagram.
 Use connectors when your flowchart spans multiple pages or when direct arrows would create a tangled mess.
 Label both connector circles with the same letter or number.

-Which Symbols You Actually Need
+Which Flowchart Symbols Do You Actually Need?

 Here's the honest answer: most flowcharts only need four symbols — oval, rectangle, diamond, and arrow.
 That covers start, end, actions, decisions, and flow.
 If your audience is a business team, a project manager, or a client, stick with these four.
 Nobody will be confused, and the flowchart stays clean.